 What to Expect

-The first step is to call IASC’s legal assistant, Angela Florez during appointment office hours (Monday – Thursday, 9:30am – 2:30pm).
+The first step is to call IASC’s Paralegal, Angela Florez during appointment office hours (Monday – Thursday, 9:30am – 2:30pm).
 She is fluent in both English and Spanish and has a law degree from her native Colombia.
-Either Ms. Florez Penilla or one of our trained volunteers will answer the phone and ask you to describe your situation, provide contact information, and inquire as to which days are best for you for an appointment.
+Either Ms. Florez or one of our trained volunteers will answer the phone and ask you to describe your situation, provide contact information, and inquire as to which days are best for you for an appointment.
 After reviewing Attorney Joseph Marino's calendar, you will receive a call to confirm this appointment.

 The purpose of your visit is so that Attorney Marino can fully understand your situation and determine the best path forward.
 The visit will cost $20.
 The meeting can take anywhere from 30 to 90 minutes.
 Please bring all paperwork related to your case with you to this visit.
 We will provide you with a list of forms that you should plan on bringing, but if you have any questions regarding additional documentation, please reach out.
 If you are not fluent in either English or Spanish, you should also bring along a friend to help translate.